-This chapter describes the SLIC-DC and the external components on the interface between VINETIC®-2CPE and SLIC-DC on the SLIC line interface.

-Attention: Reference is [7] for the circuitry of the DC/DC converter
+This chapter describes the external components at SLIC-DC.
+For the circuitry of the DC/DC converter please refer to [3].

 3.1 VINETIC®-SLIC Interface

 3.1.1 Signal Interfaces

 AC and DC paths are formed by feeding voltages to the line and measuring line currents.
 In receive direction, the voltage information is transferred via the differential interface pins DCP/DCN and ACP/ACN, whereas in transmit direction pin IT contains the line current information.
 An RC network serves for current/voltage conversion and AC/DC separation.